JeremyGreller/Rooted-Observatory/README.md

-Rooted Observatory

-Rooted Observatory is a Passive Integrity Layer for AI system interactions that records structured, verifiable logs of model usage across multiple AI providers (ChatGPT, Claude, Gemini).
+Rooted Observatory: The Passive Integrity Layer for AI Output

-It captures each interaction as an append-only event record, including:

-user input
-model response
-model identifier
-timestamp
-API response metadata

-Each event is sealed with a SHA-256 storage hash, enabling verification that the recorded log has not been altered after creation.

-Rooted Observatory is a Zero-Interpretive Record system: it does not summarize, rewrite, or evaluate outputs.
-It preserves AI interactions exactly as they occur.

-The system is passive by design.
-It does not modify model behavior or make compliance decisions.
-Instead, it provides a structured, human-governed audit layer for observing and reconstructing AI activity across systems.

-Rooted Observatory enables a verifiable interaction trail for AI usage in environments where traceability, consistency, and auditability are required.
+Rooted Observatory is a Passive Integrity Layer designed to provide a tamper-evident, cryptographically verifiable record of AI system interactions.
+It functions as a high-fidelity “flight recorder” for AI outputs, capturing the verbatim exchange between humans and models to ensure that original intent and responses remain auditable and resistant to undetected modification.
+By focusing on cryptographic integrity rather than automated interpretation, Rooted Observatory provides a reliable evidence layer for human-led governance in regulated environments.

+The core function of Rooted Observatory is the Zero-Interpretive Record.
+Unlike traditional logging systems that summarize or reformat data, Rooted preserves the exact “Human Input” and “AI Response” as they occurred.
+Each observation is assigned a unique identifier and a Storage Hash (e.g., SHA-256), enabling integrity verification and detection of any post-hoc changes.
+This ensures that stored records can be validated against their original state, eliminating ambiguity introduced by transformation or reinterpretation.

+Rooted Observatory operates on a Passive-Active model.
+The system itself is passive; it does not evaluate model behavior, automate compliance decisions, or issue regulatory judgments.
+Instead, it is active through human governance.
+It provides compliance officers, legal teams, and risk managers with a transparent interface for observing AI behavior in real time.
+This design ensures that the “Duty of Care” remains with human operators.

+By integrating Rooted Observatory, AI systems can provide enterprises with a verifiable interaction trail, contingent on trusted storage and/or external anchoring.
+This trail includes key metadata such as model identifiers, timestamps, request parameters, and response data, enabling precise reconstruction of any AI interaction.
+Rooted Observatory establishes an infrastructure of technical truth, allowing organizations to adopt AI systems with confidence that every recorded output can be validated for integrity.